SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 objcMembers
 ~~~~~~~~~~~

-Apply this attribute to any class declaration
+Apply this attribute to a class declaration,
-that can have the ``objc`` attribute.
-The ``objc`` attribute is implicitly added
+to implicitly apply the ``objc`` attribute
-to Objective-C compatible members of the class,
+to all Objective-C compatible members of the class,
 its extensions, its subclasses, and all of the extensions of its subclasses.

 Most code should use the ``objc`` attribute instead,